oyerindedavid/REST-API-PHP/README.md

-This repo helps build a PHP RESTFUL API
+## PHP RESTFUL API

-Below is a guide on how to use.
+Installation guide.

-Follow the instruction below
+Follow the instruction below:

 1. Download the repo on your machine
 2. The query file in the sql folder contain the database schemas
 3. The data folder contains the sample data